yingweiwo

 Protein Binding

-The plasma protein binding of vortioxetine in humans is 98%, independent of plasma concentrations.
-No apparent difference in the plasma protein binding between healthy subjects and subjects with hepatic (mild, moderate) or renal (mild, moderate, severe, ESRD) impairment is observed.
+Vortioxetine has a plasma protein binding rate of 98% in humans, independent of plasma concentration.
+There was no significant difference in plasma protein binding rate between healthy subjects and subjects with impaired liver function (mild, moderate) or kidney function (mild, moderate, severe, end-stage renal disease).

 Interactions